moritzmuescher/babd/README.md

 https://babd.space

 A modern, interactive Bitcoin blockchain explorer with a unique 3D visualization experience, built using Next.js and Three.js.
-Explore real-time Bitcoin network data, delve into block details, and visualize the "timechain" in a dynamic, immersive environment.
+Explore real-time Bitcoin network data, display block details, and visualize the "timechain" in a dynamic, immersive environment.

 ## ✨ Features